Executive Summary

 - Tool shopping without a problem wastes money — technology should follow need, not precede it

-- Data privacy blindspots create compliance risk — even small businesses must handle data responsibly
+- Data privacy blindspots create compliance risk — even mid-market companies must handle data responsibly

 - Expecting too much too fast kills promising projects — realistic expectations sustain momentum